mithranm/study-buddy/backend/docs/api.md

 Retrieve all documents and return it back to the frontend in json format to be displayed on the screen.

+This function handles all GET requests to '/documents' endpoint.

 **Arguments**:

   None

 **Returns**:

-- `tuple` - a json file that contains data and http code if sucessful: sends a json of the files. if backend not ready: ({error: Backend is not fully initialized yet}, 503).
+- `tuple` - a json file that contains data and http code if successful: sends a json of the files submitted with the http code 200. if backend not ready: ({error: Backend is not fully initialized yet}, 503).